Post45 Data Collective Tabular Data Style Guide

 Acknowledgements

-This data style guide draws language, information, and inspiration from the C19 Data Collective Data Documentation guide and Humanities Data Preparation Guide, as well as the Digital Curation Network.
+It draws language, information, and inspiration from the C19 Data Collective Data Documentation guide and Humanities Data Preparation Guide, as well as the Digital Curation Network.
 Enormous thanks in particular to Sarah E. Reiff Conell, Research Data Management Specialist at Princeton University Library, for her gracious guidance, support, and permissions.

 Thank you to the following parties for their generous feedback on this document: Karl Berglund, Julie Enszer, Long Le-Khac, Jordan Pruett, Lindsay Thomas, Ted Underwood, and Grant Wythoff.